Attic Ceiling Mold Pictures

 extinguish all lights and look for daylight coming

-daylight coming in along the lower soffits.
-There are different
+visible daylight coming in along the lower soffits.
+There are

-styles of soffit and ridge venting, some work much better than
+different styles of soffit and ridge venting, some work much

-others.
-Ask our inspector if your attic venting is adequate for
+better than others.
+Ask our inspector what venting improvements

 What is the best way to vent the roof?